haoxintu/FastKLEE/README.md

 ```
 ## 3. Type inference and produce CheckList

 Use the compiler tool-chain `opt` to load `libccured.so` library and perform type inference analysis.
-This process will produce a text file `cat-checklist.txt` that records all *unsafe* pointers in `cat.bc`.
+This process will produce a text file `cat-checklist.txt` that records all the *unsafe* pointers in `cat.bc`.
 Such a checking list file will be used in the following process.

 ```
 $cat run-type-inference-system.sh